Balalaxmx/YuanConf/README.md

 **My GNU nano configuration is in [NANORC](https://github.com/YuanPre/nanorc.git).**

-The `mirrorlist` is Arch Linux repository mirrorlist.But it mirrorlist is only useful in China.
+The `mirrorlist` is Arch Linux repository mirrorlist.But it is only useful in China.

 # INSTALL and USING
 **This configuration need awesomewm>=v4, rxvt-unicode  and DejaVu fonts.**